robavospace/lightpaper/docs/index.md

 ### What is next?

 If you share our vision and have the ability to help us achieve it, we want to hear from you.
-You can learn more about Robavo Space Technologies Corporation by following us on GitHub or Twitter or by visiting 55space.com.
+You can learn more about Robavo Space Technologies Corporation by following us on [GitHub](https://github.com/robavospace) or [Twitter](https://twitter.com/robavospace?s=20&t=LpYdZhkQ9RA3IB5Fmo6JMw) or by visiting [Robavo.Space](https://www.robavo.space/) and reading our [Medium](https://medium.com/robavox) articles.

 We are also looking for potential team members who have exceptional ability and positive energy.
 We believe that these two signals will set us apart from other companies in the space industry and allow us to achieve great things.